 It’s important to get a theme that is mobile responsive and beautifully designed.
 It could cost you a bit, but trust me, it’s worth it!
 Of course, the looks and feels of your blog represent you — the person behind the blog.
 So, get a theme that you would be proud of!

-Before you launch your blog, make sure that you have these on your blog:
+Before you launch your blog, make sure that you have these: